 PanOxyl 10% Acne Foaming Wash Side Effects

-Note: This page contains side effects data for the generic drug benzoyl peroxide topical.
-It is possible that some of the dosage forms included below may not apply to the brand name PanOxyl 10% Acne Foaming Wash.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some dosage forms listed on this page may not apply to the brand name PanOxyl 10% Acne Foaming Wash.

-As well as its needed effects, benzoyl peroxide topical (the active ingredient contained in PanOxyl 10% Acne Foaming Wash) may cause unwanted side effects that require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in PanOxyl 10% Acne Foaming Wash) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - swelling of the eyes, face, lips, or tongue